Lohomi/Analytics/README.md

-# Explanations and Insights to vaious Machine Learning Models
+# Explanations and Insights to various Machine Learning Models
 Hereby lies various insights as well as Visualizations of the Models

 ## Linear Model Visualization